 Don’t have a daily writing routine if that bores you

 The thing with daily writing routines is that they only work if you can make them work.
-If you have a “routine” that you never stick to and it makes you feel bad, there is absolutely no point to it.
+If you have a “routine” that you never stick to and it makes you feel bad, there’s absolutely no point to it.

 However, writing is different for me because it’s harder to find a specific block of time for it every day, which is why I am more of a writing opportunist.
-Instead of trying to write every day and then failing to do it because my life is so unpredictable (chronic fatigue and small children will do that to you), I just commit to writing any chance I can, whether it’s five minutes or five hours.
+Instead of trying to write every day and then failing to do it because my life is so unpredictable (weird mental health and small children will do that to you), I just commit to writing any chance I can, whether it’s five minutes or five hours.

 You might also find routines boring, which is totally fine.
 You don’t have to force it if they just don’t work for your unique brain.
 Instead, you could have a weekly or monthly writing goal that you work towards whenever you can or you could dedicate a random day per week completely to your writing.
 Find whatever works for you and then do it.